 The powerful UE Megablast takes the performance of a portable Bluetooth speaker at this price to a new level.
 If you're looking for thumping bass, well, let's just say you've come to the right place.

 Design-wise, the Megablast is waterproof (IP67 rated), so it will survive being dunked in the pool or exposed to a sudden downpour.
 Battery life is 16 hours, which is pretty respectable given that it has Alexa voice smarts built-in.

 Say the wake word ‘Alexa’ and a white LED strip on top of the Megablast glows in recognition.
 Features include voice-controlled music playback over wi-fi, through Amazon Music Unlimited and TuneIn radio, plus support for the likes of Spotify, Deezer and Amazon Music.
 There's no 3.5mm audio jack, though.

 A combination of pounding bass and enthusiastic sense of rhythm make for a hugely enjoyable performance.
 It might not be the most pocketable speaker around, but few rivals can match the Megablast for bass quality.
 An absolute treat.

 Read the full review: UE Megablast

-The budget JBL Go 2 might be the perfect budget holiday accessory.
+The budget JBL Go 2 might be the perfect holiday accessory.
 It's a tiny speaker, no bigger than a bar of soap, which makes it small enough to slip into your pocket.
-There are 12 colors in the range, including the retro-fabulously pearlescent yellow model pictured above.
+There are 12 colours in the range, including the retro-fabulously pearlescent yellow model pictured above.